trapexit/mergerfs/README.md

 [GVFS-fuse v1.22.0](https://bugzilla.gnome.org/show_bug.cgi?id=734568)
 and above fixed this issue but a large number of systems use the older release.
-On Ubuntu the version can be checked by issuing `apt-cache showpkg gvfs-fuse`.
+On Ubuntu, the version can be checked by issuing `apt-cache showpkg gvfs-fuse`.
 Most distros released in 2015 seem to have the updated release and will work fine but older systems may not.
 Upgrading gvfs-fuse or the distro in general will address the